rfivet/rfivet.github.io/stm32bringup/37_inram.md

 To avoid having to edit multiple files when switching between models or introducing a new chipset family, I make the following changes.

-- Use a generic linker script.
+1. Use a generic linker script.

-- Let the startup code handle the isr vector initialization and the memory mapping.
+2. Let the startup code handle the isr vector initialization and the memory mapping.

-- Maintain the FLASH and RAM information and isr vector position in the Makefile.
+3. Maintain the FLASH and RAM information and isr vector position in the Makefile.

+### 1. Generic Linker Script

-To turn f030f4.ram.ld into a generic linker script, I need to abstract the memory part and remove the RAM isr vector hardcoded size.
+To turn f030f4.ram.ld into a generic linker script, I need to

+- abstract the memory part.

+- remove the RAM isr vector hardcoded size.

 ```
 MEMORY